QLiMBer/video-lightning-detector/docs/HIGH-ROI-GITHUB-WORKFLOW.md

 ## Samples & Tests
 - Keep samples small under `resources/samples/`.
 Consider a CI smoke test against a tiny clip.
-  - CI smoke test uses `resources/samples/sample 0.mp4` with `-a -s 0.1 -f` to keep runtime low.
-Purpose: environment/runtime check.
-  - Functional detection assertions: run detector on `resources/samples/sample_yes.mp4` (expects >0 detections) and `resources/samples/sample_no.mp4` (expects 0).
-Assertions parse the count by matching the per-detection info log line `Frame meets the threshold requirements.`; frame export is skipped with `-f` for speed.
+- CI functional assertions only: run detector on `resources/samples/sample_yes.mp4` (expects >0) and `resources/samples/sample_no.mp4` (expects 0).
+Assertions parse the info log line `Frame meets the threshold requirements.`; frame export is skipped with `-f` for speed.
+No separate smoke step.

 ## Roadmap & Progress (update as we go)
 - [x] Document workflow in repo